 Executive Summaries Aug 15, 2024

-On September 27, specific provisions of the Act to prevent and fight psychological harassment and sexual violence in the workplace will come into effect.
+On September 27, specific provisions of the Act to prevent and fight psychological harassment and sexual violence in the workplace came into effect.

-One of these provisions is of particular importance: from this date onwards, it will be mandatory for employers doing business in Québec and under provincial jurisdiction to ensure that certain features are included in their policy on psychological harassment.
+One of these provisions is of particular importance: from this date onwards, employers doing business in Québec and under provincial jurisdiction will have to ensure that certain features are included in their policy on psychological harassment.

 The New Requirements